-• This button when pushed will set the pellet feed rate, hence the heat output of your stove.
-The levels of heat output will incrementally change on the bar graph starting from level "1" to "5".
+This button when pushed will set the pellet feed rate, hence the heat output of your stove.
+The levels of heat output will incrementally change on the bar graph starting from level "1" to "4".

-NOTE: When dropping 3 or more heat level settings (4 to 1, or 5 to 2 or 1) push the 'High Fan' button and allow the room air fan to run at that setting for at least 5 minutes to prevent the stove from tripping the high temp thermodisk.
+NOTE: When dropping more than 2 heat level settings (i.e. 4 to 1) push the 'High Fan' button and allow the room air fan to run at that setting for at least 5 minutes to prevent the stove from tripping the high temp thermodisk.
 If the high temp thermodisk does trip see "SAFETY FEATURES".

-CAUTION: THE "5" SETTING IS DESIGNED FOR TEMPORARY USE ONLY.
+CAUTION: THE "4" SETTING IS DESIGNED FOR TEMPORARY USE ONLY.
 IF USED FOR EXTENDED PERIODS, IT CAN SHORTEN THE LIFE EXPECTANCY OF THE UNITS COMPONENTS.
-AVOID USE AT THIS SETTING FOR MORE THAN ONE OR TWO HOURS AT A TIME.
+AVOID USE AT THIS SETTING FOR MORE THAN ONE HOUR AT A TIME.